The coinage of Apollonia and Dyrrhachium

 - Distinction between "issue" and "emission"

 - Names on the drachma series

 The cow/calf type Illyrian drachms display a cow with suckling calf on the obverse and the double stellate pattern on the reverse.
 The diameter is 17-18 mm; mean weight is 3.3-3.4 g.
 These drachms are identified by the ethnic attribute and the two names on them.
-One is above the cow on the obverse, in the nominative case; occasionally, the name is abbreviated or is a monogram.
-The other name is on the reverse: place the ethnic attribute APOL or DYR up so the name starts in the segment on the right, clockwise.
-The ethnic attribute determines the mint (Apollonia or Dyrrhachium).
-The name on the reverse determines the year of issue and all style features including the occasional symbols on the obverse.
-The name on the obverse is probably of a moneyer.
+The name above the cow on the obverse is in the nominative case, occasionally abbreviated, or is a monogram.
+The name on the reverse follows the ethnic attribute APOL or DYR clockwise and is in the genitive case.
+The real function of these people is still debated but I am convinced that the name on the reverse is the eponymous magistrate of the year of minting and all style features including the occasional symbols on the obverse belong to this person.
+The name on the obverse is of his subordinate.